 Lean Startups Are Like Science

-written by Tim on June 13, 2012
+Guest article by written by on Jun 13 2012

 We work with a lot of startups, and most of them these days aim to be a "lean startup".
 The only problem is that folks always seem to misunderstand what a lean startup is or how to apply the techniques.
 Ultimately, a lean startup is no different from any other business.
 You need to find a balance between sales, marketing, bookkeeping, customer development and building your product.
 The right balance depends on your product, your personality and your staff.